e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/thursday.md

 ### What did you work on yesterday?

--finished editing private video and most of public
+- finished editing private video and most of public

 ### What are your blockers?

--waiting for a few more videos
+- waiting for a few more videos

 ### What will you work on today?

--finish the public video, submit the videos, and finish individual retro and evals
+- finish the public video, submit the videos, and finish individual retro and evals

 ### How close are we to hitting our sprint goals?

--done!
+- done!

 ## <span style="color: red;">Uposhanto B.</span>